Subtypes#

 The flexibility of structural subtyping allows for novel and unintended uses of existing code by enabling objects that do not share a common inheritance path to interact seamlessly as long as they fulfill the structural criteria.
 Sometimes you would like to enable loose coupling and subclass (nominal) may just add unwanted complexity.

-containing elements of type T
+Sequence containing elements of type T (the class Dataset[T]:

-.
+Generics).
 The current implementation does not have any

-subtyping schemes to it, and therefore, if we try to check if this Dataset
+subtyping schemes to it, and therefore, if we try to check if this Dataset is

 an instance of

-we would get False
+we would get False.

-8dataset = Dataset([1, 2, 3, 4, 5])
+5dataset = Dataset([1, 2, 3, 4, 5])

-9print(isinstance(dataset, Sized))
+6print(isinstance(dataset, Sized))

 False

-However, once we add __len__
+However, once we add __len__ to the example, then Dataset is now an instance

 that returns the size of the container.
 Despite Dataset not inheriting from any